brightredchilli/damn-vulnerable-defi-foundry/README.md

 This exploit is reminiscent of The UnstoppableLender contract, where there is a discrepancy between an internal 'balances' variable and the remaining ether in an account.

+## Level 5 : Rewarder

+This seems more like a 'legal' exploit, leveraging a flashloan to gain get a considerable number of rewards.

+## Level 6 : Selfie

+Another flashloan like hack, but with a level of indirection.
+The pool is restricted by actions only by the governance contract.
+A flashloan allows the attacker to get enough governance tokens to control the pool.

+## Level 7 : Compromised

+Not immediately clear how to backtrack keys from the web response, but eventually used some python to extract a private key looking string, and using python utils, converted that to an appropriatte uint256 format.

+The exploit then involved resetting the price of a token using the trusted oracles, buying, then reselling again after resetting the price.